vloup/Com506-SecurityProtocols/Questions.md

 Q: How do you assess security of those schemes?
 Why is there a smaller number of secure solutions in the technique used in paragraph 4.3 (only 3 favored)?
 Shouldn't the IV and the nonce be equivalent?

 A: First they reduced the schemes with automatic counterexample finding with easy attacks.
-Then they went to prove by hand by bouding probabilities for forgeries and message recovery and compared this to a PRF.
+Then they went to prove by hand by bounding probabilities for forgeries and message recovery and compared this to a PRF.
 There are only three favored because we also have way less candidates (only 20), since we directly use the Nonce in the nonce-based symmetric scheme and not use F to create the IV to make it random.
 Also, nonce and IV are definitely not equivalent.